bmmpxf/mapstory/manual/manual.rst

 * **Map Properties**—Displays a dialog with three additional options: **Number of zoom levels**, **Wrap dateline (Yes/No)**, and **Background color**.
 * **Save Map**—Saves changes made to the map.
 If the map is new, a new map will be created and given a unique numerical identifier on the page, accessible by the following URL: http://mapstory.org/maps/####/view, where #### is the numerical identifier of the MapStory.
-* **Publish Map**—Displays a pop-up window containing HTML code for embedding the map in a webpage.
+* **Publish Map**—Displays a pop-up window containing HTML code for embedding the map in a web page.
 * **Zoom in**—Increases the current zoom level by one
 * **Zoom in/out**—Decreases the current zoom level by one
 * **Zoom to previous extent**—Returns to the previous map extent